kbase/auth2/README.md

 Note that the current UI is a minimal implementation for the purposes of testing.
 In many cases a manual refresh of the page will be required to see changes.
-Further, once a checkbox is manually checked or unchecked, that state will not change, even with a refresh - to see changes the page must be closed and reopened.
+Further, once a checkbox is manually checked or unchecked, that state will not change, even with a refresh - to see changes reset the form.

 Admin notes
 -----------